Brent Reservoir: Construction

-Construction met problems; in August 1835, a few months before completion, four brothers drowned in an accident.

 Additional building was completed in December 1837 to extend the reservoir.
 In 1841 after seven days of continuous rain the dam head collapsed, killing two people.
 It was after this that a supervisor was employed for the first time, with a cottage near the dam, which remains.

 At its greatest extent it covered 400 acre in 1853.
 It was reduced to 195 acre in the 1890s; later to 110 acre.

 In 1859 the famous Welsh Harp tavern was built on the site of an earlier coaching inn called the Harp or the Harp and Horn.
 The tavern was demolished in the 1970s, but the reservoir is still colloquially named after it.

 Sport and recreation

 During the second half of the 19th century the area became a destination for recreation and evening entertainment, almost entirely due to W.P.
 Warner (1832–1899), who in 1858 became licensee of the Old Welsh Harp Tavern.
 The tavern stood on the Edgware Road, near where it crossed the Brent.
 Warner, who fought with distinction in the Crimean War, created the tavern along the lines of the London pleasure gardens (ironically at the same time when the most famous of all, the Vauxhall finally closed).
 For 40 years, Warner made the Old Welsh Harp Tavern one of London's most popular places and it was celebrated in song by the music hall star Annie Adams as 'The Jolliest Place That's Out'.

 The amusements were focused not just on the inn, but around the reservoir.
 Warner operated a race track until an Act of Parliament made it illegal.
 The first greyhound races with mechanical hares took place here in 1876.
 In 1891 Capazza attempted to launch his Patent Parachute Balloon – it failed to take off and accounts record 'nasty incidents' among the 5,000 spectators.
 These activities attracted a mixed clientele and crime and violence were not uncommon.
 One observer described the races as a 'carnival of vice'.
 The reservoir, like nearby Hampstead Heath, was also famous for Bank Holiday fairs.
 During its Victorian heyday a bear escaped from the menagerie.